If a refuse collector injury has set you back, we'll help you move forward

-This injury rate, which is around four times greater than other industry sectors, reflects the demanding nature of the job and the fact that refuse collectors often work in poor light and bad weather.
+This injury rate, which is around four times greater than other comparable sectors, reflects the demanding nature of the job and the fact that refuse collectors often work in poor light and bad weather.

 Any refuse collector who is injured due to the negligence of their employer or another third party may be eligible to claim compensation.
 Depending on the type of accident, the claim will likely fall under the category of accident at work claims or work-related illness claims, made against the local authority employer or private waste contractor.